twitchy-ears/shoddy-bookshelf/README.md

-This was unacceptably heavy and also felt like work, so instead I did a bit of fiddling around with pandoc to work out a good way of converting an epub to HTML and wrote about 600 lines of shoddy PHP for fun to make something that was good enough and you could just drop into place.
+This was unacceptably heavy and also felt like work, so instead I did a bit of fiddling around with pandoc to work out a good way of converting an epub to HTML and wrote about ~~600~~ 849 lines of shoddy PHP for fun to make something that was good enough and you could just drop into place mostly.

 ## How to install